yoongkang/mlnd-capstone-proposal/proposal.md

 ### Benchmark Model

-I plan to use a number of benchmark models to compare my model with.
-Firstly, we will look at "weak" baselines:

-* Randomly generated probabilities
-* `0.5` for each column (equal probability for all)
-* Naive Bayes Classifier (without ngrams)

-I will also use one strong baseline.
-This is the top voted kernel on Kaggle for this competition:
+The benchmark model I will be using to compare my model with is the top voted kernel on Kaggle for this competition:

 * NB-SVM strong baseline (https://www.kaggle.com/jhoward/nb-svm-strong-linear-baseline)